Excerpted from A Popular History of Roman War-Machines

 “Well, Tulliola mine,” she said, “shall we go to Brundisium and retrieve Marcus and your father?”

 Thus was War’s most savage monster first broken to domestic employment; and thence derives our modern Omnibus, with its tusks and trimmings and tail-steps.
 The elephant built by Terentia Tulliae whereby to rescue her husband and son besieged at Brundisium (a task to which it proved amply suited) was afterwards put to work ferrying passengers through Rome’s crowded streets.
 Along with so many other legendary devices, it was eventually lost with the fall of Rome.
 Many attempts were made to reconstruct it through the centuries, but in the absence of Terentia’s lost Memoirs none bore fruit — until in 1822, by happy chance, Cardinal Angelo Mai discovered in the Vatican archives a palimpsest containing the schematics.
 Since then the passenger-elephant has thriven again in Europe’s modern capitals, as has its fiercer cousin, the war-elephant, on Europe’s modern battlefields.
 For that, however, Terentia cannot be blamed.

 Julia August lives in the UK and writes fantasy, mostly.
 She has a few more qualifications in ancient history than strictly necessary and her work has appeared in Cabinet des Fées, SQ Mag, and Every Day Fiction.
 She can be found on Twitter @JAugust7.

-Derek Newman-Stille (artwork) is completing his PhD in Canadian Studies at Trent University.
-Derek also runs the Aurora Award-winning review and author interview site, Speculating Canada.
+Derek Newman-Stille (artwork) is completing their PhD in Canadian Studies at Trent University.
+They also run the Aurora Award-winning review and author interview site, Speculating Canada.
 Derek has done artwork for Postscripts to Darkness 4 and 5.